CalciumNitrade/calciumnitrade.github.io/content/authors/admin/_index.md

     date_start: 2019-12-01
     date_end: 2021-08-01
     summary: |
-      - Designed and developed a consumer display system incorporating advanced techniques such as raytracing, computer vision, and deep learning.
-Devised a comprehensive backlight comparison model utilizing Python's SciPy and NumPy libraries to mathematically simulate backlight behavior.
-Implemented an intuitive user interface for the model with the PyQT5 library.
+      - Designed and developed a consumer display system incorporating advanced techniques such as raytracing, CV, and DL.
+Optimizing imaging system applications for cost effective solutions.
 # Skills
 # Add your own SVG icons to `assets/media/icons/`
 # skills: